NEIAAC/plannei/README.md

 - See the [example](./example/) directory for demo files.

+- Make sure you close every other program that may be using your CPU to get the maximum speed when running the app!

 - ### Windows 🪟

   - [Use this link to start the download.](https://github.com/NEIAAC/plannei/releases/latest/download/Windows.zip)